Lulani Faucets Review & Rating Updated: July 7, 2025

 - Kerox is recognized for its high-quality mixing cartridges used in single-handle faucets.
 All of Lulani's single-handle stainless steel faucets made by Nokite are equipped with Kerox cartridges.

 - Kaiping Yizhan Valve Core Co., Ltd. supplies the stem cartridges used in Lulani's two-handle stainless steel faucets.
-Yizhan has a good reputation for quality and is used in several upscale faucet brands including .
-However, it is not yet recognized for having the robustness of better-known brands such as Kerox.
+Yizhan has a good reputation for quality and is used in several upscale faucet brands, including However, it is not yet recognized for having the robustness of better-known brands such as Kerox.

-- Sedal S.L.U. is a technical ceramics company chartered in Spain but manufacturing in China at two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping. its cartridges are considered solid, reliable performers that should give leak-free service for many years.
+- Sedal S.L.U. is a technical ceramics company chartered in Spain but manufacturing in China at two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
+Its cartridges are considered solid, reliable performers that should give leak-free service for many years.

-- The company is an innovator in the ceramics industry and has been awarded numerous patents for improvement to ceramic technologies.
+- Guangdong Hent Technology Co., Ltd., established in 1991, is one of the oldest of the Chinese technical ceramics companies.
+The company is an innovator in the ceramics industry and has been awarded numerous patents for improvements to ceramic technologies.
+Its state-of-the-art facility in Heshan City produces high-quality cartridges used primarily in faucets made for domestic use in China.

-Kulani's mixing cartridges for single-handle faucets are not proprietary designs.
+The mixing cartridges for single-handle faucets are not proprietary designs.
 They are based on the standard cartridge configurations developed in the 1980s by Galatron Plast S.p.a., an Italian technical ceramics company.

-Standardization means that a cartridge is easy to replace in the unlikely event it ever fails.
 Most plumbing supply houses keep standard cartridges in stock.
-So. a quick trip to the local Ferguson (Wolseley in Canada) or Grainger store, cartridge in hand, restores faucet functionality in short order.
+So, a quick trip to the local Ferguson (Wolseley in Canada) or Grainger store, cartridge in hand, restores faucet functionality in short order.

 Faucet Aerators